 This Little Pig has a few loves in life.
 One is spaghetti, another is Paisley the greyhound and Michael (this fine swines handsome husband) and the other is…Apricot Chicken.
 Please note – loves are not listed in order of love – if so, apricot chicken would be first….just kidding Paisley and Michael.
-Apricot chicken takes This Little Pig back to days on the farm when Mother Bron would make big pots for dinner after a cold Winters day in the farm house and thus this dish is steeped in many joyful memories.
+Apricot chicken takes This Little Pig back to days on the farm when Mother Bron would make big pots for dinner after a cold winter's day in the farm house and thus this dish is steeped in many joyful memories.

-Now this swine has been resisting putting up this recipe on the blog for quite a few years since a. it’s rather 80’s era and b. it uses a lot of tinned and packet items (including packet soup).
 However, it’s just bloody delicious and This Little Pig decided that this trumps all other reasons so if you have a problem with said ingredients then move your mouse on you swine, you’re not welcome (just kidding)!
 Otherwise roll up your sleeves and try out this slippery, sweet, sour and salty deliciousness that is comfort food in a nutshell.
 You will not be disappointed with this 80’s magic.
 It’s like a big warm apricot, wearing a cashmere throw, giving you a hug.
 Oink.

 Apricot Chicken